Single Blog Title

 Road cycling has always been a focus for protesters.
 The link between the newspapers and Grand Tour race organisation has meant that disruption of these events has always been assured national and international media coverage of issues facing communities.

 Stage 11 of the Giro d’Italia was annulled as local people protested in the final mile, blocking the race route.
-The protesters were trying to raise awareness towards chemical manufacturer Montedison who they claimed were polluting the Bormida River.
+The protesters were trying to raise awareness of chemical manufacturer Montedison which, they claimed, was polluting the Bormida River.

 The signed picture of Andy Hampsten in the Rifugio Bonetta on the summit of the Passo di Gavia